Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: PROBLEM FORMULATION

 It is convenient to consider the starting pose of the end effector to be the goal pose of the previous task.
 A manipulator may be able to achieve the goal pose with multiple, possibly infinite, configurations.
-We are therefore interested in the set of trajectories between task $t_j$ and $t_l$, $\Pi(t_{j},t_{l}) = \{\pi \mid \pi[1] \in Q(t_{j}), \pi[N] \in Q(t_{l})\}$, leading to the following problem definition.
+We are therefore interested in the set of paths (sequence of configurations) of varying length $N$ between task $t_j$ and $t_l$, $\Pi(t_{j},t_{l}) = \{\pi \mid \pi[1] \in Q(t_{j}), \pi[N] \in Q(t_{l})\}$, leading to the following problem definition.

 \begin{problem} [Manipulator goal configuration assignment problem] Find a goal configuration that achieves the shortest collision-free path $\pi^{*}$ in configuration space between two tasks $t_j$ and $t_l$ in $\mathcal{T}$,